idankinderman/fs_merge/README.md

 ```

 ### 4. Merge
 Here is an example of merging a pair of models using FS-Merge with a low rank of `12`, `100` training images per dataset, and `800` augmented images per dataset.
-To use FS-Merge seq., set `learn_tasks_sequentially=True`.
 If you want to calculate the joint accuracy of the merged model, set `with_multi_head_eval=True`.
 To save the merged model, set `with_save=True`.
 Examples of how to use other merge methods can be found in the [src/main.py](src/main.py) file.

 ```python